 Should you decide to sell your inheritance, the sale process should be reported as taxable income according to IRS.
 The IRS provides instructions on reporting a sold property and determining the forms you need to use.

-What to Do Before the Sale of an Inherited Property in Oregon
+What to Do Before the Sale of an Inherited Property Oregon

-The preparation in making the sale of your inherited property in Oregon is as important as the sales process.
+The preparation in making the sale of your inherited property is as important as the sales process.
 To guide you, here is a detailed list of what you should do.

 Clean and Sort Personal Belongings